Desk with Laptop, Calculator, Files and small model of house with epc colours

 • Immersion heater(s) in a hot water cylinder

-Instananeous heating is where the hot water is heated at the time that it is needed, rather than being heated in a cylinder and stored until it is required.
+Instananeous heating is where the hot water is heated at the time that it is needed, and close to the point of use, rather than being heated in a cylinder and stored until it is required.

-The fuel type of course will be the main driver towards EPC rating improvement.
+The fuel type of course will be a major driver towards EPC rating improvement.

-If the instantaneous heating of hot water uses peak rate electricity which is expensive as a fuel, then this will affect the EPC rating.
+If the instantaneous heating of hot water uses peak rate electricity, which is expensive as a fuel, then this could lead to a lower rating.

 Some properties, particularly those without gas, may rely on electric immersion heaters in a hot water cylinder for domestic hot water provision.
 The space heating for such properties may also be electric in nature such as storage heaters.

-In such a situation, you should aim to have a cylinder with two immersion heaters, one wired for night time electricity, and the other for daytime peak rate electricity.
-Both would normally be wired with a manual switch, the off-peak one switched on all the time, and the peak rate one switched off all the time unless you end up using all the hot water during the day and urgently need to heat more.
+In this situation, you should aim to have a cylinder with two immersion heaters, one wired for night time electricity, and the other for daytime peak rate electricity.
+Both are often wired with a manual switch, the off-peak one switched on all the time, and the peak rate one switched off all the time unless you end up using all the hot water during the day and urgently need to heat more.

-If you instead have a hot water cylinder with only one immersion heater and are on single rate electricity then your EPC rating will be affected.
+If you instead have a hot water cylinder with only one immersion heater and are on single rate electricity then you might get a better rating with dual immersion heaters and dual rate electricity.

 Hot Water Cylinders